frictionlessdata/tableschema-js/README.md

   - object
 - `(Error[])` - raises list of validation errors for invalid
 - `(Boolean)` - returns true for valid

-List of actions on descriptor:
-- retrieved (if path/url)
-- expanded (with profile defaults)
-- validated (against table-schema profile)

 ### Infer